Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-10.md

-# FEW 2.4 Navigation Part 2
+# ACS 3340 - Navigation Part 2

 A second look at navigation with Tab Navigator and Drawer Navigator.
 We will also look at how to display icons in your app.